$4,795* per person

 This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
 The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
 A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist joins us to reveal traditional cultural ties to this ancient treasure.

 Disembark in Alaska’s capital city of Juneau.
-Transfer to the airport or your hotel is complimentary.
+Transfer to your hotel or the airport is complimentary.

 This sleek vessel was thoughtfully renovated in our company shipyard.
 The ship features expansive viewing areas on the bow and aft promenade decks, new carpets and furnishings in public spaces and staterooms, and a hull design optimized for supreme comfort in Alaskan waters, regardless of weather.
 In the lounge, forward facing windows extend from the deck to the ceiling, offering panoramic views off the bow